krischer/CircleThingy/README.md

 python circle_thingy.py test_image.png
 ```

 This will open a window with the image.
-Two right mouse button clicks will be used to pick both ends of the scale on
+The first two left mouse button clicks
+will be used to pick both ends of the scale on the picture.
+After entering the
-the picture.
-After entering the physical size of the scale, it will appear on the picture.
+physical size of the scale, it will appear on the picture.

-After this point, three left mouse button clicks will be used to mark one circle.
-This can be repeated as often as
+After this point, three left mouse button clicks will be used to mark one
-desired.
+circle.
+This can be repeated as often as desired.

+Two right mouse button click will alternatively pick a line segment.

 ### Screenshot
 ![Screenshot](https://raw.github.com/krischer/CircleThingy/master/screenshot_1.png)